MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 ## Mohamed Magdy
 ## Quality Assurance in the Customer Service Sector/Egypt

-Hi, i am Mohamed Magdy, Quality Assurance in the Customer Service Sector, currently residing in Cairo,Egypt.
+Hi, I am Mohamed Magdy, Quality Assurance in the Customer Service Sector, currently residing in Cairo, Egypt.

 I was in the first batch in Mohamed Radwan's Course, and wanted to give a brief review.